metalsmith/core-plugin/README.md

----
-Note: This is a template repository
+_Note: This is a template repository_

 Usage:

-  - step1: Click "Use this template", see also https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template, fill in new plugin details
+1. Click "Use this template", see also https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template, fill in new plugin details
-  - step2: Search and replace all `core-plugin` `CorePlugin` and `corePlugin` matches with the name of the plugin
+2. Search and replace all `core-plugin` `CorePlugin` and `corePlugin` matches with the name of the plugin
-  - step3: Delete the front-matter in this file
+3. Change description in package.json & match in repo description
+4. Remove this text

 ---

 # @metalsmith/~core-plugin~